Choose Your Gardening Battles Wisely

 If you are lucky enough to have a large yard with both sunny and shade areas, work against the sun.
-As my home faces east, I get a lot of sun in my front garden in the mornings; therefore I work in my backyard during the morning hours.
-If I get a little over heated, I will move to one of the shady parts of my garden and relax and maybe pot some plants as I cool off.
+As my home faces east, I get a lot of sun in my front garden in the mornings; therefore I work in my backyard during the morning hours in the summer.
+If I get a little over heated in the summertime I will move to one of the shady parts of my garden and relax and maybe pot some plants as I cool off.
 After 2 p.m. when the sun is high in the sky and moving to the west, which is the way my backyard faces, I move my gardening activities to my front yard which is somewhat shady by the afternoon.
 Of course the opposite is true when the temperatures cool off during the fall and winter.
 Then I work in the front garden in the mornings as it is warm and toasty there, and I work in the back yard in the afternoon when it’s nice and warm and sunny out there.

 Know your gardening directions

 I know this is hard coming from a place like New Orleans where we say uptown, downtown, frontatown and backatown.
 But it is easy to figure out which way is east and and which way is west.
-In the morning when you get up, figure out which direction the brightest sunshine is come from, then that would be east as we all know the sun rises in the east.
-Around 3 p.m. go out into your yard, and see where the brightest glare is coming from the sun and that would be west, as the sun sets in the west.
+In the morning when you get up, figure out which direction the brightest sunshine is coming from, then that would be east as we all know the sun rises in the east.
+Around 3 p.m. go out into your yard and see where the brightest glare is coming from the sun and that would be west, as the sun sets in the west.
 It is important to know geographical directions when gardening, and to know what kind of sun exposure each direction provides.
 For example, if the care tag on a plant states indirect sunlight then you would not want to place that plant facing the south, as the southern exposure provides the longest sun exposure.
 And that is why the optimum direction for solar panels to face is south for the maximum sun exposure on the panels.
 Once you have plotted out the geographical directions in your garden you can use some creative ways to mark the areas.
 A friend of mine placed a colorful stepping stone in each direction and had the letter stenciled on each stone.
 A giant "W" for west, and a giant "E" for east, etc.

 Take small bites